ibh-daai/ai-monitoring-dashboard/config/README.md

 ```
 ### Validation Rules (`validation_rules`)

 Specifies rules for validating the data to ensure accuracy and consistency.
+The enum vs range is used to split columns into categorical and numerical columns.
+The validation rules are used to ensure that the data is within the expected range or values, as defined in the configuration.
+Will not throw an error if the data is outside the range, but will be flagged as an alert.

 -   Enum and Range are used to define acceptable parameters for each feature.
 -   **type** (`string`): 'enum' for a set of acceptable strings, 'range' for numerical boundaries.